 ESCI 4911 - Advanced Field Geology

-The Summer 2017 Advanced Field Geology Course (ESci 4911) is designed to expose students to a range of rock types, deformational styles, and geologic phenomena associated with the development of the North American Cordillera by working in three key locations (Snake Range, NV; Ruby Mountains, NV; Bitterroot Mountains, Idaho/MT).
+The Summer 2018 Advanced Field Geology Course (ESci 4911) is designed to expose students to a range of rock types, deformational styles, and geologic phenomena associated with the development of the North American Cordillera by working in three key locations (Pioneer Mountains, MT; Ruby Mountains, NV; Wasatch Mountains, UT).
 The course includes geologic mapping; study of igneous, metamorphic, and sedimentary rocks; structures and surficial features.
 A final paper is required.
 By the end of this field course, students will have a general understanding of how rocks are exhumed from different crustal levels via different mechanisms, the importance of surface denudation for crustal exhumation, and the feedback between erosion and tectonics during the formation of the North American Cordillera.
 We welcome students from all campuses of the University of Minnesota system, as well as non-UMN students!

 - 4 credits

 - Prerequisite ESCI 3911 for UMN students or instructor permission

 - In addition to tuition for 4 undergraduate credits, there is a course fee of $1000 that covers transportation to and from the field area, meals, camp fees, etc.

 Dates for Summer 2018: July 7 to July 31

 Course objectives: The following is a specific set of objectives for the advanced field course:

 - Correctly identify sedimentary, igneous, and metamorphic rocks in the field and write detailed descriptions of each rock type (including mineral identification);

 - Distinguish the differences between igneous crystallization, metamorphic mineral growth, and mineralization due to hydrothermal fluids;